Geometric Dominating Set and Set Cover via Local Search: Introduction

-For the covering problem, we consider the objects to be convex pseudodisks.
-Pseudodisks is a more generalized class of objects where any two objects can have at most two intersections in their boundary.
+{Our results on the set-cover problem apply under the assumption that the input consists of a collection of convex pseudodisks in the plane.} A set of objects is said to be a collection of \emph{pseudodisks}, if the boundaries of every pair of them intersect at most twice.
+Note that this generalizes collections of homothets.
 We use a similar technique as the previous one.
-First, we show that we can decompose (or shrink) a set of convex pseudodisks (which are returned by the optimum algorithm and the local search algorithm) into a set of interior disjoint convex objects so that each input point has a ``trace'' in this new set of objects.
-We consider a graph ${\cal G}$ in which each vertex corresponds to a shrinked object, and two vertices has an edge if the corresponding objects share an edge in their boundary.
-Since the shrinked objects are interior disjoint with each other, the graph ${\cal G}$ is planar.
-We prove that the graph ${\cal G}$ satisfies the \emph{locality condition}.
+First, we show that we can decompose (or shrink) a set of pseudodisks (which are returned by the optimum algorithm and the local search algorithm) into a set of interior disjoint objects so that each input point has a ``trace'' in this new set of objects.
+We consider a graph ${\cal G}$ in which each vertex corresponds to a {shrunken} object, and {two vertices are joined by an} edge if the corresponding objects share an edge in their boundary.
+Since the shrunken objects are interior disjoint with each other, the graph ${\cal G}$ is planar.
+We prove that the graph ${\cal G}$ satisfies the locality condition.

-To be specific, our results are as follows: \begin{itemize} \item For a set of homothetic convex objects, the local search algorithm finds a dominating set of size $(1+\varepsilon)|OPT|$, where $|OPT|$ is the size of the optimum solution. \item For a set of convex pseudodisks, the local search algorithm finds a set cover of size $(1+\varepsilon)|OPT|$, where $|OPT|$ is the size of the optimum solution. \end{itemize}
+{Given $\varepsilon > 0$, a \emph{$(1+\varepsilon)$-approximation algorithm} for the dominating-set (resp., set-cover) problem returns a dominating-set (resp., set-cover) whose cardinality is larger than the optimum by a factor of at most $(1+\varepsilon)$.
+Our results are given below.}